MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-budgetline-from-unmatched-actuals.md

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._

 This article explains the process of creating budget lines from unmatched cost actuals.
-This situation can occur when actuals don't match existing budget lines based on dimensions or defined budget match priorities.
-It's also possible due to unforeseen actuals during budget creation and approval.
+You might have to use this process when actuals don't match existing budget lines, based on dimensions or defined budget match priorities.
+You might also have to use it because of unforeseen actuals during budget creation and approval.

-This feature allows users to create budget lines that correspond to unmatched cost actuals.
-This choice is available when revising an approved budget line.
+This feature lets users create budget lines that correspond to unmatched cost actuals.
+This option is available when an approved budget line is revised.

-## How to see cost actuals unmatched to a budget line
+## How to identify cost actuals that aren't matched to a budget line

-After a project budget is approved, all approved cost actuals related to the project undergo automatic evaluation to match with the planned budget lines.
-This evaluation occurs periodically.
-To check the status of this evaluation, you can refer to the **Budget Evaluation Status** field on the **Actual** main page.
+After a project budget is approved, automatic evaluation is periodically done to match all approved project-related cost actuals to the planned budget lines.
+To determine the status of this evaluation, review the **Budget Evaluation Status** field on the **Actual** main page.

-If a cost actual fails to match with a budget line, the evaluation status shows as **Completed**, and the **Budget Evaluation Result** field displays an error message that indicates a matching budget line for the actual couldn't be found.
+If a cost actual can't be matched to a budget line, the evaluation status is **Completed**, and the **Budget Evaluation Result** field shows an error message that indicates that a matching budget line could not be found for the actual.

-To simplify the process of identifying cost actuals that don't match with budget lines, two default views have been introduced.
-These views help you quickly locate cost actuals that haven't been matched to an approved budget line.
+To help you quickly and easily find cost actuals that haven't been matched to an approved budget line, two default views have been introduced: **Cost Actuals Matched to Budget** and **Cost Actuals Unmatched to Budget**.
+Follow these steps to access the new views on the project main page.

-To access these cost actual views, follow these steps.

 1. Sign in to Microsoft Dynamics 365 Project Operations.
-1. Navigate to the **Projects** section in the bottom left-hand navigation.
+1. Go to the **Projects** section in the lower-left navigation.
 1. Select **Projects** to view the list of active projects.
-1. Locate and select the desired project to open the project main page.
+1. Find and select the desired project to open the project main page.
-1. If you don't find the **Actuals** tab listed, select **Related**, and then select the **Actuals** tab.
-1. Within the **Actuals** tab, locate the view selector dropdown at the top of the grid.
-1. Two new views are available: **Cost Actuals Matched to Budget** and **Cost Actuals Unmatched to Budget**.
+1. On the **Actuals** tab, find the view selector (dropdown menu) above the grid.
+Notice that it includes the two new views: **Cost Actuals Matched to Budget** and **Cost Actuals Unmatched to Budget**.

+    > [!TIP]
+    > If the **Actuals** tab isn't shown, select **Related**, and then select the **Actuals** tab.

-1. The **Cost Actuals Unmatched to Budget** displays the list of cost actuals that haven't been matched to an approved budget line.
+1. To view the list of cost actuals that haven't been matched to an approved budget line, select the **Cost Actuals Unmatched to Budget** view in the view selector.

 > [!NOTE]
-> The two new views on the **Actuals** tab that show matched and unmatched actuals to budget lines are also available on the **Actuals list** page.
+> The two new views are also available on the **Actuals list** page.

-## Create budget lines from cost actuals unmatched to a budget line
+## Create budget lines from cost actuals that aren't matched to a budget line

 To create a project budget line from the unmatched cost actuals, follow these steps.

 > [!NOTE]
-> To perform this action, ensure that the selected budget version is in the **Approved** status.
+> Before you complete this procedure, ensure that the budget version is in **Approved** status.

-1. Sign in to Microsoft Dynamics 365 Project Operations.
+1. Sign in to Project Operations.
-1. Navigate to the **Projects** section in the bottom left-hand navigation.
+1. Go to the **Projects** section in the lower-left navigation.
 1. Select **Projects** to view the list of active projects.
-1. Locate and select the desired project to open the project main page.
+1. Find and select the desired project to open the project main page.
-1. In the top ribbon bar select **Budget**.
+1. On the Action Pane, select **Budget**.

-1. If the budget version is in **Approved** status, you should see an option to **Revise**.
+    If the budget version is in **Approved** status, a **Revise** option should be available.

 1. Select **Revise** to open a dialog box.
-1. Mark the option **Create budget lines from unbudgeted actuals** as **Yes**.
+1. Set the **Create budget lines from unbudgeted actuals** option to **Yes**.
 1. Select **Revise** to start the revision.

-1. After revision, a new budget version is created in **Draft** status.
-1. The grid displays new budget lines from unbudgeted actuals alongside previous budget lines.
+    After the revision is completed, a new budget version is created in **Draft** status.
+The grid shows new budget lines from unbudgeted actuals alongside previous budget lines.

 1. For a revision summary, review the **Timeline** section of the **Project summary** tab.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]